Options Zurn Website

 Problem:

-Zurn’s technical users (engineers & architects) relied on this tool daily—but poor UX slowed down spec retrieval, increased confusion, and created brand inconsistency across the site.
-Internally, this tool was undervalued—despite its central role in revenue-generating projects and workflows.
+Zurn Elkay technical users (engineers & architects) relied on this tool daily—but poor UX slowed down spec retrieval, increased confusion, and created brand inconsistency across the site.
+Also, this tool was undervalued by stakeholders despite its role in projects and workflows.

-• ⏱ 55% Faster SKU Retrieval – Usability testing showed engineers completed key tasks in nearly half the time
+Usability testing showed engineers completed key tasks in nearly half the time.

-• 🤝 Stakeholder Buy-In Secured – A/B tests and clean mid-fis helped drive leadership alignment
+A/B tests and clean mid-fis helped drive leadership alignment.

 Before